 Looking for tips, tricks and advice to finish your doctoral thesis on time and with high spirits?
 Baffled by how little information is out there about how to support PhD students to become independent researchers?
 As an ex-doctoral student now co-supervising five students, I feel your pain.

 “A Happy PhD” is a blog where I distil what has worked for me, as well as recent research in doctoral education, psychology and many other fields.
-Join our mailing list, or follow the blog on Twitter, Facebook, or via RSS.
+Join our newsletter, or follow the blog on Twitter, Facebook, or via RSS.

 New to the blog?
 Start here.

 Are you looking for…

 Common problems and challenges in doing the PhD, from mental health (e.g., depression or anxiety) or productivity challenges, to writing or dropping out of your PhD.